fkhadra/react-toastify-doc/docs/custom-transition.md

 import './style.css';

 const ZoomInAndOut = ({ children, position, ...props }) => (
+  // internal props can be deleted delete props.preventExitTransition;

+  // When a toast has been removed this is the animation responsible for grouping the remaining toast
+  // delete props.onExited;

   <Transition
     {...props}
     {/* Same as the animation duration */}
     timeout={800}
+    unmountOnExit
     onEnter={node => node.classList.add('zoomIn', 'animate')}
     onExit={node => {
       node.classList.remove('zoomIn', 'animate');